oarabiledev/material-design/Documentation.md

 Material Design 3 has a new way of handling colors, and how they are implemented, so as of current Droidscript cannot use dynamic theming so its not an option:

-Firstly you must have your own color palletes to obtain this, go to this url and customize your apps palletes:
+Firstly you must have your own color pallets to obtain this, go to this url and customize your apps palletes:

 [Material Design](https://m3.material.io/theme-builder#/custom)